wombleton/gitlaw-nz/acts/H/Human Assisted Reproductive Technology Act 2004.md

     (3) Every person commits an offence who, knowing that a gamete, an embryo or foetus, or a being has been formed by an action described in [Schedule 1][119], possesses, without reasonable excuse, that gamete, embryo, foetus, or being.

-    (4) A person who commits an offence against this section is liable on conviction on indictment to imprisonment for a term not exceeding 5 years or a fine not exceeding $200,000, or both.
+    (4) A person who commits an offence against this section is liable on conviction to imprisonment for a term not exceeding 5 years or a fine not exceeding $200,000, or both.

+    Section 8(4): amended, on 1 July 2013, by [section 413][125] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 9 Duty to stop development of _in vitro_ human or hybrid embryos